knmnyn/gsheet-colour-by-value/README.md

 # gsheet-colour-cell

-A collection of utility functions for Google Spreadsheet operations, with a focus on cell coloring and formatting based on values.
+A collection of utility functions for Google Spreadsheet operations, with a focus on cell colouring and formatting based on values.

 ## Features